Repairs of Leaning San Francisco Skyscraper on Hold; Engineering Expert Blasts Plan

 Lawrence Karp is a geotechnical engineer and professor at UC Berkeley.
 He was asked by the city of San Francisco to study both plans.
 He submitted a letter to the board of supervisors and then director of the department of building inspection, Tom Hui, which stated that the internal fix was the superior plan.

-“The incorrect plan was fraught with all sorts of difficulties,” Karp told KPIX.
+“The incorrect plan was fraught with all sorts of difficulties,” Karp told KPIX 5.

 The external fix is happening on the weak, northwest side of the building — the direction that Millennium Tower is already leaning.